Skip to main content

 “But this is home.”
 He reassured her firmly.

 “No, it is not if I can’t say what I feel.”
 Bondita frowned.
-Her cheeks puffed up, as she looked away from him.
+Her cheeks puffed up as she looked away from him.
 Trilochan smiled.

 “Well, you are allowed to be angry with me, because this is home and I am family.”
 He had told her.
 Bondita glared at him.
 For a moment, he remembered his mother’s stare every time he or Binoy would get into trouble.

 “Come now.”
 He persuaded her.
 “You would like to swing the cradle before Batuk, won’t you?”
 Bondita’s face lit up in childlike innocence.
-Trilochan knew that Janmashtami day, that his house was home once again, in the emotions Bondita’s tiny hands tied it with.
+Trilochan knew that on Janmashtami day, his house was home once again, in the emotions Bondita’s tiny hands tied it with.

 Popular posts from this blog